rcha3704/Data61CodeChallenge/README.md

 Implemented Dijkstra's Alogorithm to find the shortest path between two people in the network through the strongest coders.
 Used a min-heap based Priority Queue.
 Used a HashMap in an adjacency list structure for performance gains.
 The algorithm returns when the destination is found instead of calculating shortest path to all the users in the graph.

+# Run/Build Instructions

+1. Please download the dataset and place it in the root directory of the project i.e. Data61Challenge.
+2. Please ensure that you have added the json-simple-1.1.jar to the project build path.
+I have included it with the project.
+3. Please go to SocialNetworkTest.java and "Run" the tests.

 # Note

 Please download the dataset before running the tests (SocialNetworkTest.java).